datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect5_monitor.md

 **decides to proceed or not**
 5. RFC and its impact discussed with all stakeholders, typically at a **change control board meeting** where RFC is approved or rejected.
 6. ....
-Varied process for implementating change.
+Varied process for implementing change.
 Should involve **communication** and **tracking of results**